malan88/vimwiki/tasks.md

     - [ ] Start GoPL Ch2
     - [ ] Find something to scrape
     - [ ] Gentle Rust
+    - [X] Language Map
+        - [X] finish styling, etc.
+        - [X] update data
     - [ ] Twitter bot to retweet lines from Adams' correspondence
+        - [ ] textwrap, re for ensuring nothing longer than 280
+        - [ ] use aws lambda for running the script
+        - [ ] use aws dynamodb for storing the current status
+    - [ ] Adapt NARA twitter bot to post photos

 # Personal tasks